 Mainly through the efforts of individual Quakers, an organised peace movement came into being on both sides of the Atlantic immediately after the Napoleonic Wars.
 Its main thrust is indicated in the aims of the American Peace Society: 'to increase and promote the practice already begun of submitting national differences to amicable discussion and arbitration, and...of settling all national controversies by an appeal to reason...This shall be done by a Congress of Nations...Then wars will cease.'
 (9) Throughout its chequered course, although it has usually had a radical wing and pacifists have played a prominent part in it, the peace movement has been predominantly moderate and liberal in character.
-It has accepted the nation-state system but sought to make it more rational.
-In the 19th century its liberal character was strengthened by association with the Manchester School, represented by Cobden and Bright, which held that the solution to the problem of war lay through the promotion of free trade between nations.
-In the 20th century the pacificism of the peace movement has contributed to the thinking that led to the League of Nations and the United Nations, the cialists, that only the state can redress the grievances of its subjects.
+It has accepted the man mind, attested by the monuments of architecture, the grand development of the arts, the discoveries that laid the basis of natural sciences.'
+(25) Then, in the 16th century, the modern state began to develop, destroying in the process the village commune and free federations of cities, such as the Hanseatic League.
+At the centre of state-building was the monarch and, around the throne, soldier-lords, lawyers, and priests formed a 'triple alliance' to dominate society in the alleged interests of society.
+This alliance, joined later by the capitalists, proceeded to centralise power, destroying traditional bonds of union among men, obstructing the development of local initiative, crushing existing liberties, and preventing their restoration.
+The advent of democracy, symbolised by the theoretical relocation of sovereignty from the person of the monarch to the people as a whole, had not halted this trend.
+On the contrary, centralisation had been enhanced by the insistence of modern radicals, from the Jacobins to the State Socialists, that only the state can redress the grievances of its subjects.
 Thus universal suffrage had proved to be what Proudhon had foreseen - the great instrument of counter-revolution.
 The masses had been persuaded to co-operate in the building of their own prison.

 The analysis brings out one difference between liberals and anarchists.
 While liberals believe in some kind of balance between state and society, anarchists believe that no such balance can be maintained and that the logic of the state, unless resisted, leads to the complete domination of society by the state - to what later writers have called 'the total state' (of which 'the totalitarian state' is simply the most extreme, or pathological, form).
-Kropotkin's idea that the statist phases of past civilisations have ended disastrously is also suggestive that now, eighty years on, super-states have armed themselves with H-Bombs and other weapons of mass destruction.
+Kropotkin's idea that the statist phases of past civilisations have ended disastrously is also suggestive that now, eighty years on, super-states have armed themselves with H-Bombs and other weapons of mass destruction. under the weight of the state and its bureaucracy, capitalism and its waste, privilege and its injustices, nationalism and its suicidal loyalties, religious differences and their superstitious separatism...Far from being a speculative vision of a future society, it is a description of a mode of organisation, rooted in the experience of everyday life, which operates side by side with, and in spite of, the dominant authoritarian trends of our society.'
+(22)

-The Anarchist View of the Nation and of Nationalism
+The Anarchist View of the State